Tito-74/pitch-App/app/Readme.md

 ### Langat Tito Kipkirui

 ## Description
+This is web app that display pitches created by users of the software.
+One can add ,vote  and comment on any pitch .
+There three categories of pitch sport , business , and politics

 ## Setup and Installation instructions
 To have a copy of this project, you can clone it from my github account using these steps;